oatmiwk/github-webhook-discord/README.md

 - `colors` - defines the sequence/order of colors.
 Uses hex notation (eg. `0xFFFFFF`)

 Only one preset can be enabled at a time.
 The bot will cycle through the colors in the enabled preset for each new webhook message.

+## ❓ Why did I do this?
+I had made a very bare bones bot for my Discord server, as i was annoyed that I could only display 5 commits at a time and the messages would get cut after like 10 words.
+While it is not for everyone, a very small population just might!
+It also set me to do something and start with a small little project that I plan to make it much much easier to use in the future.
+Could I have made a simple github action?
+Ummm... yeah... but this is more fun!!

 ## 📑 Future Features